FaheemAliKhan/Hand-Cricket/README.md

 # Hand-Cricket
-there is exe file called windows-exe  that is appplication for these code it is included in brach exe if exe corrupted then download the zip
+there is a zip file this zip file contains exe for this code